openshift-labs/learn-katacoda/middleware/middleware-kogito/rest-service-integration/01-create-project.md

 It's working!

+We can now stop the application using `CTRL-C`.

 # The CoffeeService

 The goal of this scenario is to have our process call an external microservice using REST from a Service Task node.
 Therefore we will need to have a RESTful microservice that we can call.